YC-IV/kidicam/README.md

 + Lower part: [link](/model/zenfone8_cameraCase_v1p2-Body_left_frame.stl)

 ## Hardware
 The 3D model is based on Asus Zenfone 8.
+And also needs the following accessories:
++ Bluetooth remote shutter: a stock Bluetooth shutter for mobile phone [link](https://www.momoshop.com.tw/TP/TP0001385/goodsDetail/TP00013850000727?categoryCode=4200700384&sourcePageType=4).
++ A steel ruler: a 15cm stainless steel ruler.
+The length, width and thickness are 16.5 13.5 and 0.65 cm respectively.
+This ruler connect the main and lower parts and enforces the overall rigidness.
++ Screws: 5 round head screws.

 ## Buy me a coffee ☕︎
 https://buymeacoffee.com/kidicam